ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 ### The attack

-A TLS-terminator intermediary or a malicious User can replace the representation-data with another one having the same digest-algorithm.
+A TLS-terminator intermediary can replace the representation-data with another one having the same digest-algorithm.

+A malicious User can forge two messages with:

+  - different representation-data
+  - same Digest header values

+send an HTTP message with the first representation-data then pretend he sent the one with the second representation-data.

+A malicious Server could implement a similar behavior.

 ### Proposed mitigation

-Use a digest-algoritm wich is not subject to collision (eg. sha-256).
+Use a digest-algoritm wich is not subject to collision (eg. sha-256), or refuse to use digest-algorithms subect to collision.

 ## Server resources exhaustion for calculating Digest on partial representations